Nazalekser/portfolio/Projects/Neural translation model/Readme.md

 ### Load the embedding layer

-As part of the dataset preproceessing for this project, you will use a pre-trained English word embedding module from TensorFlow Hub.
+As part of the dataset preproceessing for this project, we will use a pre-trained English word embedding module from TensorFlow Hub.
 The URL for the module is https://tfhub.dev/google/tf2-preview/nnlm-en-dim128-with-normalization/1.

 This embedding takes a batch of text tokens in a 1-D tensor of strings as input.
 It then embeds the separate tokens into a 128-dimensional space.